 c.
 Annotations can be deleted or re-ordered using the control buttons on the right.

 Note: you can customize annotation types by following instructions here.

 Reporting an Issue

-This works similarly as the “Fail and Issue” link within regular test runs.
-The window that will opens to report the Issue depends on your project’s integrations.
-For instance, if your project has Two Way integration with JIRA, selecting “Report Issue” will pop open your JIRA account with “report a bug” option.
+This works similarly the “Fail and Issue” link within regular test runs.
+The window that will open to report the Issue depends on your project’s integrations.
+For instance, if your project has Two Way integration with JIRA, selecting “Report Issue” will pop open your JIRA account with the “report a bug” option.
 If there is no integration set up, the Issue will be created in PractiTest’s Issues module and linked to the Test.

-ET test Status in Reports and Dashboards
+Exploratory Test Status in Reports and Dashboards

 When creating a dashboard item, to present test status (annotations) for exploratory tests, Select Entity> Instances, and Item type> Step Status Pie.